Vegan Potato Sauerkraut Pancakes

 - Salt and ground black pepper to taste

-- Vegetable oil of any kind for frying (I used avocado.
+- 2 tbsp vegetable oil (for frying.
+I used avocado.
 Peanut oil is good too)

 Place the grated potatoes, sauerkraut and herbs in a bowl.
 Add the all-purpose flour, salt, pepper and stir in the aquafaba.
 Mix well and let stand for 5-10 minutes.